nigaphp/niga/README.md

 It is strongly recommend to use [composer](https://getcomposer.org/) to install [Nigatedev framework from packagist](https://packagist.org/packages/nigatedev/nigatedev) instead of cloning this repository.
 <br />

-**Note:** Nigatedev framework is not ready for production application right now.
+**Note:** Nigatedev framework is not ready for production application at this time.
 <br />

 If you already have composer you can use the following command to create your web application with Nigatedev framework.